MicrosoftDocs/playfab-docs/playfab-docs/personas/LiveOps/liveops-techniques.md

 - Listen to your community - polling is a great technique.

-- Make sure all player communications can be localized.

-- not just in-game text, but also push notifications, emails, and the like.
+- Make sure all player communications can be localized- not just in-game text, but also push notifications, emails, and the like.

 - When localizing your game, don’t forget that your game also needs to fit into the regional culture, so research your launch regions to avoid finding yourself in an unfortunate situation.
 Touch points like the use of alcohol, food, symbols, hand gestures or affection displays are all little things that have the potential to offend.